-United States Sports Academy alumnus Dr. Neal Ring was hired in 2012 to reestablish a sports program at Bob Jones University after the school’s 79-yard hiatus from intercollegiate athletics.
+United States Sports Academy alumnus Dr. Neal Ring was hired in 2012 to reestablish a sports program at Bob Jones University after the school’s 79-year hiatus from intercollegiate athletics.
 In four years under Ring’s leadership, the Bob Jones University Bruins athletics department has grown to 12 sports.

 Ring – the athletic director and men’s basketball coach at Bob Jones University in Greenville, S.C. – holds two degrees from the Academy: a Master of Sports Science in sports coaching (2005) and a Doctor of Education in sports management and sports leadership (2016).
 He credits his education from the Academy with playing an important role in his professional growth and career in athletics.